'It's just cruelty' | Local family fighting for answers after their dog was suddenly euthanized by shelter

 Bulfin said the family knew Daisy meant no harm and had no worries about her around their daughter again, but because there was an injury, Bulfin contacted St. Louis County Animal Care and Control, who said they would have to bring Daisy in to quarantine.

-“The woman even said, 'you're welcome to bring your family in to visit her, she will be okay, we will take good care of her,’” Bulfin said.
+“The woman even said, 'you're welcome to bring your family in to visit her, she will be okay, we will take good care of her,’” recalled Bulfin.

 “There was no explanation as to why.
 The woman just came up and said 'she's gone,'” Bulfin remembers.